naina-ag-25/Microsoft-Movie-Recommendation/README.md

 Download all the libraries mentioned in libraries.txt file Use Dark Theme.

-Since I have used free verion of heroku the loading speed is slow.
+Since I have used free version of heroku the loading speed is slow.